lkachhwah/accountService/README.md

 			"SEK",
 			"USD"
 		  ],
 		  "customerId": "lkachhwah"  // CustomerId, Make sure this customer exist in system before creating account.
-Default customer
-		                               exist in sytem using which we can perform operation:lkachhwah,pkachhwah.
+		  			     //Default customer exist in sytem using which we can perform operation:lkachhwah,pkachhwah.
 		}
 		  Response:
 		   {